 Sales Tax

-A consumption tax charged on retail sales.
+A consumption tax charged on retail sales of goods and certain services.

 Why It Matters for Your Business